How often does the KILGOUR PRIZE run?

 I submitted my online application and I have paid my entry fee, but I have not heard anything from the Gallery.
 Why?

-Remember, finalists will be notified by Friday 7 June 2019.
+Remember, finalists will be notified via email by Friday 5 June 2020.
 On this date, all unsuccessful applicants will also receive an email.
 After this date, if you have still not received an email from us, please email us here.